lowcodemindsglobal/appian-header-match-plugin/README.md

 ### Configuration Issues

-1. **File Not Found Errors**
+1. **AWS Credential Errors**
-   - Check `config.properties` for correct file paths
+   - Verify AWS credentials are correctly configured
-   - Verify files exist in the specified locations
+   - Check that credentials have Bedrock permissions
-   - Use absolute paths if relative paths cause issues
+   - Ensure the specified AWS region supports Bedrock

 2. **Build Failures**
-   - Ensure `config.properties` contains valid Maven paths
+   - Verify Java 17 is installed and configured
    - Check that all required JAR files are present in `lib/` directory
    - Verify Maven installation and configuration